Teach Informational Text Writing like a boss in Just One Week

-Before we can do that, we need to understand what an information report is precisely.
+Before we can do that, we need to precisely understand what an information report is.

 We can find informational texts in many places, including encyclopedias, research reports, books on animals, and in history, geography, and science textbooks.

-In the classroom you will frequently encounter them in social studies and nonfiction subject areas.
+You will frequently encounter them in social studies and nonfiction subject areas in the classroom.

 A COMPLETE TEACHING UNIT ON WRITING INFORMATION REPORTS